ronf/asyncssh/docs/api.rst

 functions that accept :class:`SSHReader` and :class:`SSHWriter` objects as arguments which manage the channels once they are open.

+To better support interactive server applications, AsyncSSH defaults to providing echoing of input and basic line editing capabilities when an inbound SSH session requests a psuedo-terminal.
+This behavior can be disabled by setting the ``line_editor`` argument to ``False`` when starting up an SSH server.
+When this feature is enabled, server sessions can enable or disable line mode using the :meth:`set_line_mode()
+<SSHLineEditorChannel.set_line_mode>` method of :class:`SSHLineEditorChannel`.
+They can also enable or disable input echoing using the :meth:`set_echo()
+<SSHLineEditorChannel.set_echo>` method.

 Each session object also has an associated :class:`SSHClientChannel`, :class:`SSHServerChannel`, or :class:`SSHTCPChannel` object passed to it which can be used to perform actions on the channel.
 These channel objects